Christmas for Shepherds

 What could be stranger?
 God in a manger.

-And this is Christmas: God took on our condition.
-Born to this life full of trouble, He lived to die for us, because that was the sentence for our sin.
-He took it Himself.
+This is Christmas: God took on our condition.
+Born to this life of trouble, He lived to die for us, because that was the sentence for our sin.
+He served it Himself.

 Born that man no more may die.

 Christmas splits history in two.
 This is the anniversary of the great armistice between Earth and Heaven.
-Because here, God made peace.
+Here in a stable, God made peace.